Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 For the inferential analysis, we employed an OLS regression model to examine the predictors of negative campaigning, with the percentage of negative posts per party as the dependent variable.
-While modeling proportions with OLS can raise concerns---such as predictions falling outside the {[}0,1{]} range and potential non-linearity near the boundaries---these issues are limited in our case, as observed values range from 0.03 to 0.57.
+While modeling proportions with OLS can raise concerns---such as predictions falling outside the {[}0,1{]} range and potential non-linearity near the boundaries---these issues are limited in our case, as observed values range from 0.03 to 0.68.
 Robustness checks using logit models are provided in the supplementary material.
-To account for party-level characteristics that may shape negative campaigning, we enriched the dataset with information from the Chapel Hill Expert Survey \parencite{jollyChapelHillExpert2022a}, and cross-validated missing values using data from ParlGov \parencite{doringParlGov2024Release2024}.
+For improved readability of the results, we multiplied the dependent variable by 100 in the OLS models.
+To account for party-level characteristics that may shape negative campaigning, we enriched the dataset with information from the Chapel Hill Expert Survey \parencite{jollyChapelHillExpert2022a} on ideology and party family, ParlGov \parencite{doringParlGov2024Release2024} on cabinet status and election dates, and the Populism and Political Parties Expert Survey (POPPA) \parencites{zasloveStatePopulismIntroducing2025, meijersMeasuringPopulismPolitical2021} on the degree of populism of parties.

+We note that expert surveys are used here for a conceptually different purpose than the one we critique above.
+Our concern with expert surveys relates to their use as proxies for campaign negativity itself, where they replace direct measurement of textual communication.
+In contrast, we use expert survey data (e.g., CHES) to capture relatively stable party-level attributes such as ideology, party family, and populism.
+These variables are not directly observable from text alone and are standardly measured using expert assessments.

+We focus on party-level characteristics derived from our theoretical framework, including ideology, populism, and governing status.
+We do not include additional controls such as party size (e.g., vote or seat share) or system-level polarization indices.
+Party size is closely related to governing status and electoral competitiveness, and including it risks introducing post-treatment bias or over-controlling for factors that are themselves shaped by party strategy.
+Similarly, polarization indices capture system-level features that are partly endogenous to party positioning and competition.
+Our aim is therefore not to estimate a fully saturated model, but to test theoretically motivated relationships while maintaining interpretability.
+We therefore leave the inclusion of such variables to future research.